marshmallow-docs/packages/nova/translatable.md

 :::

 ::: warning
-Remember to call `henk` when you add a new language so the missing translations for that language will be added to your database.
+Remember to call `translatable:sync-missing` when you add a new language so the missing translations for that language will be added to your database.
 :::

 ## Preparing your models